List of important hormones and their functions

 10. Growth Hormone

 It is also known as somatotropin hormone.
-It is basically a protein hormone having 190 amino acids which is synthesised and secreted by the cells called somatotrophs in the anterior pituitary.
+It is basically a protein hormone having 190 amino acids which are synthesised and secreted by the cells called somatotrophs in the anterior pituitary.
 It stimulates growth, cell reproduction cell regeneration and in boosting metabolism.
 It is important in human development.